mybasimilch/basimilch/README.md

     - $DB_DUMP_STORAGE_LOCATION
 Note: If you already have an .env file, you can export them like so on ubuntu:  `set -a && source .env && set +a`

-3. Move the file to the storage location
+3. Move the file to the storage location:
 `mv latest.dump $DB_DUMP_STORAGE_LOCATION/$JUNTAGRICO_DATABASE_NAME.dump`

-4. Run your postgres database inside your docker conatiner, and mount your db storage location inside the running container.
+4. Run your postgres database inside your docker conatiner, and mount your db storage location inside the running container: `docker run --rm -v $DB_DUMP_STORAGE_LOCATION:/home/postgres/dump -d -p 5432:5432 --name postgres -e POSTGRES_PASSWORD=$JUNTAGRICO_DATABASE_PASSWORD postgres:14`

-`docker run --rm -v $DB_DUMP_STORAGE_LOCATION:/home/postgres/dump -d -p 5432:5432 --name postgres -e POSTGRES_PASSWORD=$JUNTAGRICO_DATABASE_PASSWORD postgres:14`
+   Ensure the postgres version matches the version used in your application

 5. Create a new database inside the docker container: `docker exec -u postgres postgres createdb $JUNTAGRICO_DATABASE_NAME`
-6. Restore the downloaded backup `docker exec -u postgres postgres pg_restore --verbose --clean --no-acl --no-owner -h localhost -d $JUNTAGRICO_DATABASE_NAME /home/postgres/dump/$JUNTAGRICO_DATABASE_NAME.dump`
+6. Restore the downloaded backup: `docker exec -u postgres postgres pg_restore --verbose --clean --no-acl --no-owner -h localhost -d $JUNTAGRICO_DATABASE_NAME /home/postgres/dump/$JUNTAGRICO_DATABASE_NAME.dump`
-7. (If you are running a higher juntagrico version locally than in production) `python manage.py migrate`
+7. (If you are running a higher juntagrico version locally than in production): `python manage.py migrate`
-8. (Optional) To stop the docker container and delete the database, run `docker stop postgres`
+8. (Optional): To stop the docker container and delete the database, run `docker stop postgres`

 ### Upload the production data to basimilch test for testing